JeremiManaluYT/unshell/README.md

 # Unshell
 > The Script Kiddies Nightmare ðŸ‘»

-Effortlessly deobfuscate shell scripts back into source code even with heavenly and multi layered obfuscation. unshell will search for patterns on shell script, determine and deobfuscate accordingly.
+Effortlessly deobfuscate shell scripts back into source code even with heavenly and multi layered obfuscation.
+Unshell will search/detect for patterns on shell script, determine and deobfuscate effectively.

 ## Features
 - Zero configuration: There's no need for any configuration
 - Penetrate: Multi layered obfuscation is not a problem
-- Easy to use: just `unshell -f encrypted1.sh encrypted2.sh` in cmd (Terminals like termux, etc)
+- Easy to use: just `unshell -f encrypted1.sh encrypted2.sh` in cmd (Terminals like Termux)

 ## Supported Obfuscation Methods
 <details>